utsavk28/GesturalAI-Nerds/README.md

 # GesturalAI

 ## 📌 About
-In this project we created a application that classifies the sign language to english letters.
+Sign Language Recognition using Machine and Deep Learning

 ## 🎯 Key Features
-* Classify the American Sign Language to english letters in real time by taking video input from the user
+* Classifies the American Sign Language to english letters in real time by taking video input using webcam

 ## 💻 Development Process
 ### Various Techniques/Models Used